 Now onto attaching them to the corks!
 For the small stickers you can glue them (or just peel off the backing of the stickers) straight on to the cork and they work great.

 For the ones that are a little bigger it’s best to have a hard surface under the whole foam stamp.
 This guarantees that there will be even pressure around the whole stamp when you press it down on paper with ink.
 That’s where the small round wood circles come in.
 You can apply the stickers directly to them or to make them look a little more colorful.
 I had round foam circles that I glued down first and then put the stamp on top of that.
 Or you could paint the wood circles!
 Whatever suits you and your kiddo!

 Then simply add some hot glue to the cork and attach it to the wood circles.

 Ta – da!
 That’s it!
 Make enough for the class, grab your printable tag (by clicking here), cut them out, punch a hole and tie it to the stamp with ribbon or jute twine (I had red twine left over from Christmas!)

 Pretty cute and easy for just using a few dollars worth of materials!
 I always love getting handmade Valentines and I think the kids that give them love saying “I made those!”
 Have fun and have a great Valentine’s Day!!
 I would love to see your DIY valentines for kids that you’ve made!

 Want to save it for later?
-PIN it now!
+You can PIN it now if you’d like!
 Thanks so much!